juanfont/headscale/docs/running-headscale-linux-manual.md

 # Running headscale on Linux

+## Note: Outdated and "advanced"
+This documentation is considered the "legacy"/advanced/manual version of the documentation, you most likely do not want to use this documentation and rather look at the distro specific documentation (TODO LINK)[].

 ## Goal

 This documentation has the goal of showing a user how-to set up and run `headscale` on Linux.